pewsou/asyncflow-objc/README.md

 # Asynchronous Flow Kit
 This is an attempt to build Objective-C framework for asynchronous (concurrent) programming.
-It should include basic operations if-then-else, loops, composition and more above application-defined actions, which, in turn, may be synchronous or asynchronous.

 # Why?
 *Concurrent programming is complex.
 Let's make it easier.*